nait-dmit/zinc-lily/app/views/talks/_about-content.html.md

 ### Format

-Each day of the series will feature two or three talks of various topics.
+Each day of the series will feature two or three talks on various topics.
 Each talk will range from 30 minutes to 1 hour in length followed by a brief Q&A period.
 After each day of the event, we'll gather at the newly renovated [Nest Taphouse Grill](http://www.nesttaphousegrill.com/) here on NAIT's main campus for some food, drink, and conversation.
 It will be a great chance to chat with some emerging graduates and to field a few more questions from them.

 Tickets are free, but seating for the talks is limited so please [grab your tickets soon](http://industryseries.eventbrite.com/) to join in.
 Tickets are not required to join us for socializing at the Nest afterwards, so feel free to join us there at around 4:30 pm each day, even if you can't make it to the talks.